JaySeanlu/mtaNextTrain-REST-API/README.md

 # mtaNextTrain
 mtaNextTrain is a simple HTTPs Web Server that maps train updates from the NYC MTA Realtime Feed to provide live train arrival times by station or route

-This Java-based RESTful API converts the MTA's GTFS Protocol Buffers into JSON responses.
+This Java-based RESTful API converts the MTA's GTFS Protocol Buffers into JSON responses

-Application launched via Spring Boot, deployed on Heroku with host url https://mtanexttrain.herokuapp.com.
+Application launched via Spring Boot, deployed on Heroku with host url https://mtanexttrain.herokuapp.com

 ## Usage